-We stand in the threshold of a new year.
-Whatever 2013 has meant for you, in less than 72 hours it will be over.
-So, you must let go of the past in order to possess the future.
+We stand at the threshold of a new year.
+Whatever the past year has meant for you, in a few hours it will be over.
+Therefore, you need to let go of the past in order to possess the future.

 Israel also was at the brink of entering the promised land.
 They were to cross over the Jordan within three days.
 Jordan would mark a turning point for them as the promises of many generations were about to be realised.
-Joshua’s instructions to them will be quite relevant to us as we prepare to enter 2014.
+Joshua’s instructions to them would be quite relevant to us as we prepare to enter the new year.
+(See Joshua 3:1-17).

 In the same vein, the Holy Spirit is with us guaranteeing God’s presence; we have spiritual leaders who speak God’s word and minister to us.
 This structure provides a guidance system to enable us stay on the right path and become all that God wants us to be in this life.